Our Programs

 Promoting Opportunity, Wisdom, Education, and Resilience for Underserved Populations (POWER UP)

-On September 30, 2022, Project GRAD began work on 3-year innovative project awarded through the U.S. Department of Education AK Native Education Program.
-This project focuses on supporting students in grades 7-12 in four of the most isolated communities in the Kenai Peninsula Borough School District: Port Graham, Nanwalek, Ninilchik, and Tyonek.
+On September 30, 2022, Project GRAD began work on a three year innovative project awarded through the U.S. Department of Education Alaska Native Education Program.
+This project focuses on supporting students in grades 7 to 12 in four of the most isolated communities in the Kenai Peninsula Borough School District: Port Graham, Nanwalek, Ninilchik, and Tyonek.
+In 2025, we received a one year extension of this project.
 POWER UP provides services for deserving students and teachers in several key areas:

 -